Make a Smooth Move to Medellin

 So, you’re thinking about moving to Medellin?

-Here, in no particular order, are 19 things you should know before visiting Medellin.
+Here, in no particular order, are 22 things you might want to know before coming to Medellin.

 1. The Water is Potable

 You’ll be happy to know that tap water is totally safe to drink here in Medellin.

 Bring a reusable water bottle to save money on expensive and wasteful water bottles and ask for “agua de la llave” whenever you’re at a restaurant or cafe.